-A museum’s lighting is a powerful medium as it conveys a story and presents a concept while creating the perfect stage for man’s creativity and ingenuity.
+The illumination in a museum is a powerful medium as it conveys a story and presents a concept while creating the perfect stage for man’s creativity and ingenuity.

 The following winners of the LIT Visitor Experience & Museum Exhibition not only imbue the elements necessary in lighting design but at the same time provides progressive solutions for transcending environments.
-These creative innovations ultimately place the wholistic experience of art in a modern, sustainable and unforgettable light.
+These creative innovations ultimately place the holistic experience of art in a modern, sustainable and unforgettable light.

 The Museum Goldkrammer in Frankfurt is a spectacular display of rich textures and surreal illumination in a space dedicated to 500 pieces of gold on display.
 From the fascinating gold’s origin in space to the element’s varying cultural symbols, you’ll find the 480 sqm museum an interesting space to be at.